8ta4/plist/README.md

    ```

 5. If you want to use this command in a setup script, just copy and paste the generated `PlistBuddy` command into your script.

+Check out [this video](https://youtu.be/CPLy3ImVZk8?t=190) where I used the plist tool to generate a command to configure the Dock.